-In FrameMaker products on UNIX, an MML filename must end with the file suffix .mml.
-This suffix alerts your FrameMaker product that the file is an MML file and needs to be interpreted before it is imported into, or opened as, a FrameMaker document.

-FrameMaker products on UNIX use the mmltomif program to interpret MML files.
+For FrameMaker on UNIX, an MML filename must end with the file suffix .mml.
+This suffix alerts FrameMaker that the file is an MML file and needs to be interpreted before it is imported into, or opened as, a FrameMaker document.
+FrameMaker on UNIX use the mmltomif program to interpret MML files.
 You can also run mmltomif directly to interpret MML files.
 The mmltomif program accepts optional command-line arguments.
 It has the following syntax: